Personalized Thanksgiving Gifts – showing thanks to your customersPosted November 19, 2012 | Promotions by Theme or Event

 4 Ways to Show Thanks to Your Customers

 - Do lunch: One of the best ways to thank a customer is to take a few folks out to lunch.
-Not only does this let you catch up with the employees you're most in contact with, but it's a relaxing midday break for you!
+Not only does this let you catch up with the employees you're most in with, but it's a relaxing midday break for you!
 This can be especially effective for a small business, where face time is of the utmost importance.

 - Send along a Thanksgiving libation-friendly gift: Thanksgiving is about much more than just turkey, gravy and mashed potatoes.
 There's always a bottle or two of fine vintage wines, and, of course, who could forget the beer?
 With most of the fall ales just winding up and the winter styles making their way out of local breweries, there's plenty of malted and hoppy goodness to go around.
 Custom koozies or bottle openers could be just the thing to thank you clients.